America's 16 years in Afghanistan: From triumph to stalemate

 In 2006, NATO assumes responsibility for security across the whole of Afghanistan, pumping troops into Taliban heartlands in the south of the country.

-The U.S. up its forces in the country to 30,000.
+The U.S. ups its forces in the country to 30,000.
 Britain, Canada and others boost their contributions.
 But the violence and lawlessness worsens.

 Production of opium, the raw material of heroin, soars to a record high, funding the insurgency and fueling official corruption.
 Tensions grow between Afghanistan and Pakistan over cross-border Taliban attacks.